Spatika Lingam: Sankara Narayanan temple, Sankarankovil

-Sankara Narayanan temple is located in the town Sankarankovil, Tirunelveli District and 56 km away from Thirunelveli City.
+Sankara Narayanan temple is located in the town Sankarankovil, Tirunelveli District.
 It was built by Ukira Pandiyan AC 900.
-It houses the deity by the name Sankara Narayanan, which is half - Lord Shiva and the other half - Lord Vishnu.
+It houses the deity by the name Sankara Narayanan, which is half - Lord Shiv and the other half - Lord Vishnu.
 "Adi Thabasu" is main festival at this temple.
-In older times, the city was called as Sankaranayinar kovil.
-Even now it is called as Sankaran Kovil.
+In older times, the city was called as Sankaranarayanar Kovil and was gradually renamed to Sankaran Kovil, which means Temple (Kovil) of Sankar (Shiv) or Sankar and Narayan.
 The deities of this temple are Sri Sankareswarar, Sri Gomathi Amman and Sri Sankara Narayanar.

 Lord Shiva has agreed to perform consecration to Lord Vishnu.
 Therefore, consecration is performed to the Sphatika Lingam present inside the sanctum sanctorum.
 One view is that the Sphatika Laingam was instituted by Adi Sankara and yet another view states that the Sphatika Lingam was established by Sri Narasimha Bharathi Swamy of Shringeri Mutt.